MSF-Telecom/multitrack/README.md

 ## Troubleshooting

-Most common errors are either a wrong COM port, bad radio configuration or absent traccar entry for the radio you wish to track.
+Most common errors are either a wrong COM port, bad radio configuration, or docker network setting errors.
 Most of them can be narrowed down by looking in the logfiles.

 ### Multitrack Core and Sources